Nokia Asha 305: Software

 The device comes with Nokia Maps for Series 40 and make use of cellular network for positioning as there is no GPS in the phone.
 Nokia Maps for Series 40 phones does not provide voice guided navigation and only allows for basic routes of less than 10 km to be planned.
 The software provides step-by-step instructions, allows the user to see the route on a map and search for nearby points of interest.
 Depending on where the phone was purchased, regional maps (Europe, South America, etc.) are preloaded and, as such, an active internet connection to download map data is not required.

+HMD Asha 305

+In 2026, HMD Global announced a revival of the phone called HMD Asha 305.
+Compared to the original Nokia Asha 305, the HMD Asha 305 have several differences such as featured three lens camera design similar to IPhone series, a 5.0-inch resistive touchscreen, increased RAM storage to 2GB, 4G and Wi-Fi supports, using Unisoc chip and run Pulse OS based Android 11 instead of Nokia Series 40 Full Touch operating system.